 I still remember my high school Spanish teacher, Señor Turner.
 I don’t recall learning a lot of Spanish, but I do remember some of his mannerisms.
 He spent a lot of time talking about his travels abroad, and told us to spend our money on travel, instead of cars and clothing while we were young.
 Good advice.
 Where was I going with this?
 Maybe I was wishing I was in Mexico!
-This cilantro lime rice is transporting me to a tropical resort vacation in Mexico…anyone want to come with me?
+This cilantro lime rice is transporting me to a resort vacation in Mexico 🙂

-This side dish is easy to cook on the stove top or make in your rice cooker or Instant Pot.
+This side dish is easy to cook on the stove top or make in your rice cooker.
 Whisk together the fresh cilantro dressing in a few minutes, pour over and toss the rice.
 How easy is that?
 I use about 1/2 of the dressing over the suggested amount of rice and then keep the rest for dressing chicken before or after grilling, or for making another pot of rice!
 This delicious dressing is yummy on so many things.
-When you take the first bite of this rice you’ll have to make sure you aren’t sitting in a Cafe Rio restaurant- it tastes exactly like the real thing.
+When you take the first bite of this rice you’ll have to make sure you aren’t sitting in a Cafe Rio restaurant- it tastes just like the real thing.

 - Instant Pot Cafe Rio Sweet Pork

 - Cafe Rio Style Creamy Tomatillo Salad Dressing

 - ABK’s Ultimate Chunky Guac

 - Mexican Chicken Tortilla Soup

 These are all great recipes to make for a crowd.
 I don’t know a soul that doesn’t go crazy over that sweet pork recipe.
 Make it when you have company in town or when your kid’s friends show up unexpectedly for dinner!
 That sweet pork recipe is delicious on tacos, burritos, and even the classic Cafe Rio salad.
 Any way you do it, you’ve got one amazing dinner ready to serve.